splunk/public-o11y-docs/gdi/get-data-in/rum/android/configure-rum-android-instrumentation.rst

 -------------------------------------------------

 .. note::
   All methods in ``VolleyTracing`` and ``VolleyTracingBuilder`` are deprecated in Splunk RUM as of January 30, 2025.
 Although these methods continue to function, they will be removed in a future version.
 There is no replacement for these methods.
-See :ref:`rum-deprecations`.

 To instrument Volley HTTP, add the ``splunk-otel-android-volley`` dependency to the ``build.gradle.kts`` file: